MauricioCafiero/CafChemQuantum/QuantumChemistry_with_Qiskit.md

 that removes an electron from an orbital, and $h_{ij}$ and $g_{i,j,k,l}$ are one-electron hamiltonian and coulomb/exchange integrals over the orbitals.

 ## Fermion to qubit operators
+In the quantum computing formalism, the orbitals are described by quibts, so the operators acting on them hve to be *qubit operators*.

 ## Coupled Cluster Ansatz